cnu1812/Community-Library/docs/FirebaseFAQs.md

  - Check if you are running the firebase init and deploy commands in the correct directory.
 - Follow the quest steps properly.

 1 . **What should I do if I get “Error: Failed to create project.
-See firebase-debug.log for more info. after u provide a projectID?**
+See firebase-debug.log for more info.", after you provide a projectID?**

    ![error](https://user-images.githubusercontent.com/75531528/209460596-d3d06b1b-2447-45fd-869c-761e32c52afe.png)